-This soil made its way to Oregon on a marvelous journey millions of years ago during the historic Missoula Flood, as volcanic eruptions sent enormous flows of basalt blanketing the valley.
+This soil made its way to Oregon on a marvelous journey that began 15,000 years ago during the historic Missoula Flood, as soil from Eastern Washington was swept away in the waters and deposited onto the floor of the Willamette Valley.
 Today Jory is just one of more than 2,000 types of soils identified within Oregon — the literal foundation of one of the country’s most diverse, vibrant agricultural resources.
 The next time you’re shopping at the farmers market for fruit, veggies, flowers, wine (from 21 different wine-growing areas) or mushrooms (although you can’t eat the world’s largest fungus), you can thank the dirt you’re standing on.

 This immense Eastern Oregon forest contains a wide range of natural wonders.